 Blue claims a wide variety of creatures.
 Most of them provide you with some sort of card advantage.
-Either they draw you more cards like Consecrated Sphinx and Mulldrifter, or they pull cards (usually instants or sorceries), from the graveyard like Archaeomancer and Snapcaster Mage.
+Either they draw you more cards like Consecrated Sphinx, Archmage Emeritus and Mulldrifter, or they pull cards (usually instants or sorceries), from the graveyard like Archaeomancer and Snapcaster Mage.

-One of the most common blue creatures that doesn’t offer card advantage is Laboratory Maniac.
+One of the most common Blue creatures that doesn’t offer card advantage is Laboratory Maniac.
 This card is an alternative win condition that has won a lot of games of Commander.
-Thassa’s Oracle is a relatively new creature that has a very similar effect.
+Thassa’s Oracle is a newer creature that has a very similar effect.

 Peregrine Drake is one creature out of a handful that untap lands you control when it enters the battlefield.
 These kinds of creatures are common because it is fairly easy to make infinite mana with their effects.